Exporting to Canada, conditions and prospects | Octagona Srl

 The main requirements under the SFCR for importers are as follows:

-However, the following rules apply to exporters:
+Instead, the following rules apply to exporters:

 Selling in Canada

-The documents necessary for export to Canada
+Documents required for export to Canada

-To import commercial goods into Canada, you must obtain a Business Number (BN) from Canada Revenue Agency (CRA), which allows you to open an import/export account for free.
+To import commercial goods into Canada, it is necessary to obtain a Business Number (BN) from the Canada Revenue Agency (CRA), which allows the free opening of an import/export account.

-The documentation necessary for customs clearance
+The documentation required for customs clearance

-For customs clearance of the goods, it is necessary to present the following documents in duplicate:
+For customs clearance of goods, the following documents must be submitted in duplicate:

-• Additional Documents: If required, import permits, health certificates and other documents required by federal government departments, as well as the Certificate of Origin (Form A).
+• Additional documents:if required, import permits, health certificates and other documents required by federal government departments, as well as the Certificate of Origin (Form A).

 Contact us for any information.